 Abundance MentalityAbundance mentality is the belief that there is more than enough for everyone such that you are happy to see others succeed.
-This is the opposite of schadenfreude, or a sense of joy sparked by the misfortunes of others.A tendency to look for solutions that benefit everyone as opposed to making gains at the expense of others.
+This is the opposite of schadenfreude, or a sense of joy sparked by the misfortunes of others.take risks.

 Optimism BiasOptimism bias is a tendency to overestimate opportunity and underestimate risk.